nyaouu/drinksonme-send-message/README.md

 - message
 - threadAmount
 ```
-and aad proxy in file proxies.txt
+and add proxy in file proxies.txt

 # how to use ??
 ```